EuroProofNet/europroofnet.github.io/_pages/WEPN/2023/meeting.md

 ### Funding applications: (deadline: July 16 2023)

 The EuroProofNet COST action can provide funding for a limited amount of participants.
 If you would like the apply for funding, fill out the details for funding on the registration form.
-Before applying for funding see [reimbursement rules](../reimbursement-rules).
-The daily allowance was set to 80€.
+Before applying for funding see [reimbursement rules](../reimbursement-rules). <!--The daily allowance was set to 80€.-->

 Funding application form: [apply here](https://forms.gle/PqpdGkjyWsCkfAV18).